trueslator/PhotoPizza-2024/README.md

 Photopizza's original repository does not appear to be maintained any more.
 The <a href="www.photopizza.org">website</a> appears to be offline as well, though there are some links in wayback machine.
 No luck contacting the author.

-Basically, the project is not consolidated in one place, but there are bits and pieces scattered around.
-The lasercut templates appear to be good, though there is no information about critical components featured in the photos.
-I.e. hardware specs on the bolts, nuts, bearings (blog indicates they are rollerskate bearings), friction roller, motor driver, remote control featured in the photos, remote control receiver, LCD display model, etc).
-On the software side of things, there appears to be code and firmware from photopizza-DIY (merged into this repo), though there are no instructions re: setup, installation, operation.
+The good news is that the project is about 80% complete.

+The project is not consolidated in one place, but there are bits and pieces scattered around.
+One could likely infer the unspecified hardware by checking measurements of component holes in the CAD drawings against McMaster Carr catalogues as well as examining the firmware and Arduino Sketches.

 This fork is an attempt to collect all the information on the project and populate it with all neccessary instructions and resources, and hopefully invite some community involvement.